daviddechaux/Kingmaker/readme.md

 - Remove element
 - Center the menu to open / create map
 - Auto-enable checkbox on add item of this type
+- Create a font to put icons in it (SVG, free icons / self made)
+- After load (or create) center on player token